cr806/phorest_pipeline/INTERNAL_FILES/Network_Setup.md

 - <Ok>

 - Activate new connection, select 'Activate a connection' select the new connection and activate
+  - If doing this via ssh, unplug ethernet connection and plug directly into laptop

 ## ARGUS laptop
 - Open 'Settings' -> 'Network'